TreyWW/MyFinances/docs/getting-started/installation.md

    poetry install --no-root --with mypy,django,dev
    ```
-   If you have issues with poetry try re-installing with the official installer:
+   If you have issues with poetry try re-installing with the official installer: <br />
     a.
 Delete all files in your directory associate with poetry.
     b.
 Follow the directions on [poetry's website]( https://python-poetry.org/docs/#installing-with-the-official-installer)

 3. Setup a database (we suggest using sqlite so there's no installation!)